icicel/ahn/README.md

 Of course, some words start with more than one vowel.
 In those cases, you could just use several carrybacks in a row.
+(The vowels are parsed in reading order, so the rightmost vowel will be at the top of the stack.)
 - super easy - õḱé̈''ō
 - super young - õḱē̂̃'''ad